-The Taverns of New York City hosted a vast different experience in shedding revolutionary ideas than the outdoor meetings in front of the State Buildings in the city of Philadelphia.
-New York’s diverse population of immigrants and the cities’ proximity to the Atlantic defined a city intimately connected to the Atlantic world.
-[2] Philadelphia‘s relationship between its city and the Pennsylvania hinterland described a city not as diverse as New York, yet equally focused on raging revolution.
-Comparing the roots of the American Revolution between the streets of New York and the roads of Philadelphia defined unique differences between colonial city cultures that both shared the same goals of freedom and independence.
+The Taverns of New York City offered a vastly different setting for shedding revolutionary ideas than the outdoor meetings in front of the State Buildings in Philadelphia.
+New York’s diverse immigrant population and the city’s proximity to the Atlantic defined a city intimately connected to the Atlantic world.
+[2] Philadelphia’s relationship with the Pennsylvania hinterland described a city not as diverse as New York, yet equally focused on raging revolution.
+Comparing the roots of the American Revolution in the streets of New York and the roads of Philadelphia revealed distinct differences between colonial city cultures that shared the same goals of freedom and independence.

-Without communication there can be no mobilization.
-Colonial cities offered access to information that could spread easily because of the dense growing urban populations.
-Unfortunately, for the British Empire, the British Imperials did not take the colonial cities very seriously.
-The British Imperials looked down on colonial cities and took them for granted.[3]
+Without communication, there can be no mobilization.
+Colonial cities offered access to information that could spread easily due to their dense, growing urban populations.
+Unfortunately, the British Imperialists did not take the colonial cities very seriously.
+The British Imperialists looked down on colonial cities and took them for granted.[3]
 The British did not understand the distinction between colonial cities and the countryside.[4]
-British ignorance of the role that cities would play in the American Revolution proved to be a crucial mistake.
+British ignorance of the role cities would play in the American Revolution proved a crucial mistake.

 All major colonial cities during the pre-revolutionary period shared many common factors.
-In the cities, people from all social ranks of life came together in protest of imperial policies.[5]
-In Benjamin Carp’s book Rebels Rising; Cities and the American Revolution, the author referred to the city experience of revolution as being noted by historians as the “cultural landscape,” of the city.[6]
+In the cities, people from all social ranks came together to protest imperial policies.[5]
+In Benjamin Carp’s book Rebels Rising: Cities and the American Revolution, the author refers to the city’s experience of revolution as the “cultural landscape” of the city, as noted by historians.[6]
 Carp explained that the “buildings, the material objects in the buildings and the space in between the buildings had been built by the many different ethnicities inhabiting the cities.”[7]
-The buildings hosted the many different activities that would play a role in the revolution.
-Activities such as, political meetings, bureaucratic meetings, ceremonies, economic exchange, and even riots all took place within the heartbeat of the colonial city.[8]
-The buildings and centers of activity gave the colonialist an opportunity to meet on a consistent basis and discuss the ideals that would play an important role in the American Revolution.
+The buildings hosted many different activities that would play a role in the revolution.
+Activities such as political meetings, bureaucratic meetings, ceremonies, economic exchange, and even riots all took place within the heartbeat of the colonial city.[8]
+The buildings and centers of activity gave the colonialists an opportunity to meet regularly and discuss the ideals that would play an important role in the American Revolution.

-The Taverns of New York were utilized in the formation of civic clubs.
-Carp quoted Scottish philosopher David Hume in defining the psychology of men during the 18th Century.
+The Taverns of New York were used to form civic clubs.
+Carp quoted the Scottish philosopher David Hume to define the psychology of men in the 18th Century.
 Hume said that men would gravitate to cities to “receive and communicate knowledge.”[14]
-Hume argued that men would form clubs in order to feel an increase in humanity.[15]
-The taverns were a breeding ground for the formation of clubs and societies.
+Hume argued that men would form clubs to feel a sense of increased humanity.[15]
+The taverns were a breeding ground for clubs and societies.
 “Tavern clubs provided structure and support for otherwise rowdy bachelors, encouraging their drive for self-improvement and upward mobility as well as the wider public interest.”[16]
-Carp’s explanation of the colonist’s interests in tavern clubs is significant because it describes the mindset of the revolutionaries.
-The colonialist desire to break the chains of British rule and overcome their inferior status in the eyes of the British defines their desire to organize within the taverns.
+Carp’s explanation of the colonists’ interests in tavern clubs is significant because it describes the mindset of the revolutionaries.
+The colonialists’ desire to break the chains of British rule and overcome their inferior status in the eyes of the British defines their organizing within the taverns.
 The bond between men of all social classes became stronger within the crowded walls of the city taverns.

-The most significant factor that taverns played in the origins of the revolution is the experience of common men and politicians drinking together.
-The intoxicating effects of alcohol can render an individual to speak more honestly and without guard.
-Carp explained the power of the taverns within the social context of meetings and alcohol consumption, “The ever-present power of drinking in taverns, as a social lubricant and as a source of purposeful disorder, was even more useful for cross-class political mobilization than petitions or newspaper articles.”[17]
+The most significant role taverns played in the origins of the revolution was the experience of common men and politicians drinking together.
+The intoxicating effects of alcohol can render an individual more honest and without guard.
+Carp explained the power of the taverns within the social context of meetings and alcohol consumption: “The ever-present power of drinking in taverns, as a social lubricant and as a source of purposeful disorder, was even more useful for cross-class political mobilization than petitions or newspaper articles.”[17]

 The Sons of Liberty would meet at William Howard’s Tavern in New York City to discuss reactionary responses to issues such as the Stamp Act.[18]
 The Sons of Liberty described their organization as following the codes of the taverns in which unity, masculinity, and civic improvement would come to characterize revolutionary movement and its institutions.”[19]
 The Taverns were a meeting ground in which Carp described the actions as, “strong word, and strong drink,”[20] as having a great impact on the spreading of revolutionary thought.

 While revolution brewed in the Taverns of New York City, the colonialist in the city of Philadelphia were planning their own pursuit of the bells of liberty.
 Revolutionary thought and activism took place in the courtyards of the Philadelphia State House.
-[21] The State house was the source of power in the city of Philadelphia.[22]
-The colonist in Philadelphia would hold demonstrations in the yards of the Philadelphia State House because it was a place in which their voices would be heard before the most important people in the city [23]
+[21] The State House was the center of power in Philadelphia.[22]
+The colonists in Philadelphia would hold demonstrations in the yards of the Philadelphia State House because it was a place in which their voices would be heard before the most important people in the city [23]

-The State House court-yard assemblies were staged in an orderly fashion for the purpose of gaining legitimacy in the colonialist grievances against British Law.[24]
-Because the State House courtyard featured an enclosed perimeter, the Assembly were able to control the crowds better than they could have on the open streets of such avenues as Market Street.
-The proximity of the waterfront to Market street gave rise to many, “violent activities of unbridled violent popular expression.”[25]
-The State House Court Yard was a better choice for real grievances to be aired by the colonist.
-[26] Within the State House were the Supreme Court, assembly men and the Governor’s Council.
+The State House courtyard assemblies were staged in an orderly fashion to gain legitimacy for the colonialist grievances against British Law.[24]
+Because the State House courtyard had an enclosed perimeter, the Assembly was able to control the crowds better than they could have on the open streets of avenues such as Market Street.
+The proximity of the waterfront to Market Street gave rise to many “violent activities of unbridled popular expression.”[25]
+The State House Courtyard was a better place for the colonists to air their real grievances.
+[26] Within the State House were the Supreme Court, assemblymen, and the Governor’s Council.
 Voicing an opinion in front of the State House made more sense than screaming blindly into the winds of the waterfront on Market Street.

 In time, the crowds outside the State Court House began to gain greater recognition.
-The goal of the crowds were to distinguish the boundaries between the Assembly and its constitutes.[27]
+The goal of the crowd was to distinguish the boundaries between the Assembly and its constituents.[27]
 However, unlike the more enclosed surroundings of New York’s Taverns, the open arena eventually led to disruptions of court activities.
-In one instance the crowd had begun hissing, stamping their feet and clapping hands after listening to an Assembly Speaker talk.
+In one instance, the crowd began hissing, stamping their feet, and clapping their hands after listening to an Assembly Speaker speak.
 [28] The Assembly became outraged at the disruption and ordered the State House Doors closed.[29]
-The closing of the State House Doors began a new battle between the colonist and the members of the Assembly.
+The closing of the State House Doors began a new battle between the colonists and the members of the Assembly.

-The streets of Philadelphia filled with protest not only from the cities inhabitants, but also from the colonists of the rural landscape.
-In 1775, Broadsides were published in Philadelphia asking for all Americans to unite in cause against unfair taxes levied against colonial merchants and mechanics[34].
+The streets of Philadelphia were filled with protests not only from the city’s inhabitants but also from the colonists in the rural landscape.
+In 1775, Broadsides were published in Philadelphia, urging all Americans to unite in the cause against unfair taxes levied on colonial merchants and mechanics [34].
 The broadsides argued that the colonialists needed to “manifest to the world, their rights as free Americans.”[35]
-Meetings were scheduled and then postponed a few days in order to make sure that all inhabitants of Philadelphia including those living in the country side has time to travel and attend the protest meetings.[36]
+Meetings were scheduled and then postponed by a few days to ensure that all inhabitants of Philadelphia, including those living in the countryside, had time to travel and attend the protest meetings.[36]
 The broadsides represent a significant difference in the communicating of ideological protests between the streets of Philadelphia and the taverns of New York City The Broadsides were reaching out to the hinterlands and reinforcing the importance of including all colonist regardless of their status or location in the fight against the unfair practices and laws that the British were imposing on the colonies.

 How The Taverns of New York City Stirred The American Revolution